UK MOT Data (Key Facts)

-If your MOT expires between the 30th March 2020 and 31st July 2020, it will be automaitcally extended by 6 months from the expiry date of your current test certificate.
+If your MOT expired between the 30th March 2020 and 31st July 2020, it was automaitcally extended by 6 months from the expiry date of your current test certificate.

 For example, if your MOT was due to expire on 4th April 2020, this will have been automatically extended to 4th October 2020.

 The MOT Extension scheme now ENDS on 31st July 2020.